Prostate Cancer Screening & Diagnosis

 Prostate-Specific Antigen (PSA) Blood Test

-Prostate-specific antigen (PSA) is a substance made by cells in the prostate gland (both normal cells and cancer cells).
+Prostate-specific antigen (PSA) is a protein made by cells in the prostate gland (both normal cells and cancer cells).
 PSA is mostly found in semen, but a small amount is in the blood.

 A prostate-specific antigen test checks the level of PSA in the blood.
 Elevated PSA may be a sign of prostate cancer or a noncancerous problem called benign prostate hyperplasia (enlarged prostate).